 Transfer Students (more than 24 hours of college coursework): Submit official transcripts from each college and/or university previously attended.
 No test scores are required.

 Submit a portfolio to be reviewed by a university representative.
 Carefully review the portfolio requirements and contact the Admissions Office if you have questions or issues.
 We are here to help.

 Admission to the BFA in Studio Art engages all, while accommodating students with varying amounts of artistic experience.
 Automatic admission into Spalding University requires a 2.5 GPA and a 20 on the ACT, or equivalent score of 1030 on the SAT.

 You will be contacted to write a one-page personal statement if you do not meet the admission requirements.

-A portfolio is required for admission to the Kentucky College of Art and Design at Spalding University.
+A portfolio review is required for admission to Spalding University’s Kentucky College of Art and Design.

-The first-year portfolio of admission to KyCAD must contain 10 to 15 original pieces that exemplify your best and most recent work.
+The first-year portfolio required for admission to Spalding and the Kentucky College of Art + Design must contain 10 to 15 original pieces that exemplify your best and most recent work.
 We recommend having some pieces that are created from real-life observation rather than pieces created from imagination or copies of other pieces (like a drawing of a photograph).